berrli/GPU_Training/README.md

 ## Data Description

-The dataset used during the course is based on 3-Dimensional Ocean Temperatures.
+The dataset used during the course is based on 3-dimensional Ocean Temperatures.
 The dataset is described in detail on the [Copernicus Marine Data Service](https://data.marine.copernicus.eu/product/GLOBAL_ANALYSISFORECAST_PHY_001_024/description)

 **Filename**: `cmems_mod_glo_phy-thetao_anfc_0.083deg_PT6H-i_1730799065517.nc`

 **Description**:
 This dataset was downloaded from the **Global Ocean Physics Analysis and Forecast** service.
-It provides data for global ocean physics, focusing on sea water potential temperature.
+It provides data for global ocean physics, focusing on seawater potential temperature.

 - **Product Identifier**: `GLOBAL_ANALYSISFORECAST_PHY_001_024`
 - **Product Name**: Global Ocean Physics Analysis and Forecast